-It’s a great way to clear the clutter and save at the same time.
-Plus it’s far better that items go to charity or are recycled than adding to a landfill.
+It’s a great way to clear the clutter and save money at the same time.
+Plus it’s far better for items to go to charity or get recycled than adding to a landfill.

-M&S and Oxfam’s Shwopping Clothes Exchange
+M&S and Oxfam’s Shwopping Clothes Exchange (£5 voucher/freebie)

 One item must be labelled M&S, and you can only use the voucher in the same calendar month.
 There’s a minimum £35 spend and it’s only valid on clothing, home or beauty.